-Cancer registrars throughout the world will join their colleagues, fellow medical professionals, and community leaders to observe the 29th annual National Cancer Registrars Week (NCRW), April 7-11, 2025.
+Cancer registrars throughout the world will join their colleagues, fellow medical professionals, and community leaders to observe the 30th annual National Cancer Registrars Week (NCRW), April 6-10, 2026.
 The purpose of NCRW is to emphasize the important role cancer registrars play in capturing the data that informs cancer research, prevention, and treatment programs.
-The theme for 2025 is Data Superheroes, a theme that speaks to the incredible individuals that make the cancer registry profession vital to the fight against cancer.
+The theme for 2026 is Registry Rockstars, a theme that speaks to the levels of excellence and ingenuity that cancer registry professionals bring to the fight against cancer.

 NCRA encourages all members to review their record of membership in our database to ensure their address is correct.
 NCRA members can access it instantly by clicking ‘Sign In’ in the upper right corner of the NCRA website, signing-in with their name and password.